linrunner/tlp-doc/faq/battery.rst

 Go through `tp-smapi Troubleshooting <http://www.thinkwiki.org/wiki/Tp_smapi#Troubleshooting>`_ for a solution that matches the error message displayed.
 If this is not successful, ask in relevant forums.
-The latter also applies to issues with `acpi-call`.

 .. note::

-    * You may need to disable Secure Boot if `tp-smapi` or `acpi_call` refuses to load, check your distribution's :doc:`/installation/index` instructions
+    * You may need to disable Secure Boot if `tp-smapi` refuses to load, check your distribution's :doc:`/installation/index` instructions
     * `Coreboot` and `Libreboot` do not support `tp-smapi`
     * `tp-smapi` does not support newer models, check :ref:`faq-which-kernel-module`

 Fedora release upgrade
 ^^^^^^^^^^^^^^^^^^^^^^
-*ThinkPads only*
+*Legacy ThinkPads only*

 It may be necessary to rebuild the kernel modules (as root): ::